 Make a Move Quickly

 If you see a home you love, be prepared to quickly begin negotiations.
 Homes in competitive markets can be snatched up fast.
 To ensure your offer is accepted, make your first offer your best offer.
 But don’t get discouraged if your first negotiation doesn’t land you a home.
 Putting all of your eggs in one basket when shopping for a new home will only lead to disappointment.
-Instead, use the failed negotiation as a learning experience that can inform the process when you find another house you love.
+Instead, use the failed negotiation as a learning experience that can inform the process when you find another Napa Valley property you love.

 Don’t Forget the Inspection